 There’s a process to effective ambassador marketing.
 Let’s take a look at the key steps:

 The goals for your ambassador marketing strategy should align with those of your business.
 What do you want your brand ambassadors to achieve, do you need to increase brand awareness within a specific market?
 Do you want your current social media followers to visit your website?
 Are you trying to drive sales?
 Are you looking to create more content? and so on.
 Those decisions will influence which ambassador marketing strategy you choose, the brand ambassadors that you find to represent you and how you measure the success of your campaign.
-Whatever your goals, you’ll need to think about how to establish metrics which you can use to gauge the success of your programme.
+Whatever your goals, you’ll need to think about how to establish metrics which you can use to gauge the success of your program.
 Learn more about setting effective goals here.

 With your objectives set out, you’ll need to find brand ambassadors with the skills to help you achieve them.
 Your brand ambassadors should be aligned with the values and philosophy of your company, and be available to commit to the structure and obligations of any arrangement you put in place.
 There are a several ways to identify suitable brand ambassadors, including: